Equinix and GIC launch US$1B partnership to build Japanese data centres

 According to Equinix, growth of the digital economy in recent years has resulted in increased demand for global connectivity and hybrid multicloud solutions.

-Equinix now has 210 data centres as part of its global platform.
+Equinix now has 210 data centers as part of its global platform.
 Large cloud service providers including Alibaba Cloud, Amazon Web Services, Google Cloud, IBM Cloud and Microsoft Azure are current partners of Equinix, utilising its ecosystem.

 These partners are looking to expand in the Asia Pacific (APAC) region, and as such are looking for greater capacity to scale infrastructure to meet internal compute, storage and edge cache requirements.